Robust statistics: Choice of ψ and ρ

 In many practical situations, the choice of the $\psi$ function is not critical to gaining a good robust estimate, and many choices will give similar results that offer great improvements, in terms of efficiency and bias, over classical estimates in the presence of outliers.

-Theoretically, $\psi$ functions are to be preferred, and Tukey's biweight (also known as bisquare) function is a popular choice. recommend the biweight function with efficiency at the normal set to 85%.
+Theoretically, $\psi$ functions are to be preferred, and Tukey's biweight (also known as bisquare) function is a popular choice.
+Maronna et al. recommend the biweight function with efficiency at the normal set to 85%.

 Robust parametric approaches

 M-estimators do not necessarily relate to a density function and so are not fully parametric.
 Fully parametric approaches to robust modeling and inference, both Bayesian and likelihood approaches, usually deal with heavy-tailed distributions such as Student's t-distribution.